 “There’s always more” also means, for me, that the divine is always bigger than we think.
 We can get super attached to and identified with our human concepts of God—our labels and doctrines that seem so important— but there is always more than will fit inside even our most precious boxes.
 The infinite eludes our mental grasping.
 There is always more to learn, and to let go of, in our theology…

 And the welcome the Holy One offers is always bigger than we think.
 Our concerns about who is “in” or “out” of our religious or spiritual clubs, our concerns to be higher or better, our neglect of those whose beliefs or life choices are different from our own—these show us to be terribly small and petty, Grinch-like, by comparison to the divine, who creates, sustains, and embraces all.
 There is always more mercy, more grace, more love from the Source of all being.

 One of my favorite verses in the Christian Scriptures comes at the end of Paul’s letter to the church at Ephesus, where he describes the divine as

 “able to do immeasurably more than all we ask or imagine, according to the power that is at work within us” (Eph 3.20).

-There is always more coming to us, coming through us—more than we could ask or imagine.
+There is always more coming toward us, coming through us—more than we could ask or imagine.
 This verse encourages me to keep asking, and keep watching, to keep celebrating the things that are blooming within and all around me.
 Even when the world seems dark or cold or bleak or just boring, if I take time to look—there’s always more.